This sample program can be modified for virtual or in-person facilitation at a wide range of scales.

 Telescope Viewing

 Having one or more telescopes through which people can view the Moon enhances any International Observe the Moon Night event.
-Check with your local astronomy club to see whether their members can bring (or livestream) telescopes to your event and guide visitors through lunar and celestial observing.
+If there is a local astronomy club in your area, check to see whether its members can bring (or livestream) telescopes to your event and guide visitors through lunar and celestial observing.
 We suggest having different telescopes or live feeds look at different lunar features, particularly for larger in-person groups, so you don’t have to spend time adjusting the telescope.

 If telescopes are not available, or if your event is in a location where telescopes would be hard to bring, binoculars are a great alternative.